gitlabhq/gitlabhq/doc/api/pipeline_schedules.md

 You can read more about [pipeline schedules](../user/project/pipelines/schedules.md).

-## List Pipeline schedules
+## Get all pipeline schedules

-Get a list of pipeline schedules.
+Get a list of the pipeline schedules of a project.

 ```
 GET /projects/:id/pipeline_schedules